wp-plugins/rvg-optimize-database/readme.txt

 == Installation ==

+= Single site =
 * Upload the Plugin to the `/wp-content/plugins/` directory
 * Activate the plugin in the WP Admin Panel &raquo; Plugins
 * Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Optimize Database -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)

+= Multisite =
+* Install the plugin as Network Administrator (Network Admin &raquo; Plugins)
+* 'Network Activate' the plugin
+* The settings are the same for ALL sites in the network, so if you change a setting for one site, it will be used for all other sites.
+* If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 == Changelog ==
+= 3.3 [03/27/2015] =
+* NEW: MULTISITE support added (second try ;-))
+* CHANGE: various minor improvements
+* BUG FIX: sub-sites are accessible again (in the admin panel)

 = 3.2.1 [03/18/2015] =
 * CHANGE: due to problems, I removed the MULTISITE support again for now...
 Sorry about that!